Commercially importing electronics into the USA is a hassle, but if managed successfully, can reap higher rewards than any other import!

 The FDA imposes extra regulations to protect the public from unnecessary exposure to radiation-emitting electronic products.
 Responsibility for regulating electronics fall into two different departments, depending on where in the production the product is being regulated.

 Several other government agencies are involved with the production and distribution of radiation-emitting electronics, including the Environmental Protection Agency (EPA), the Occupational Health and Safety Administration (OSHA), the National Institutes of Occupational Safety and Health, the Nuclear Regulatory Commission, and potentially others depending on the nature of the device being inspected.
 Do your research and make sure you are aware of any additional requirements involved with importing potentially harmful electronics.
-More information on importing radiation-emitting electronics can be found on the FDA’s website.

 So now you’ve done all the paperwork, paid all the expenses, dealt with finding a supplier and dealing with Customs regulations, and it should be smooth sailing from this point on.
 But what if the electronic you received are damaged or faulty?
 What should you do then?